West Philly Porchfest

 After too much moving around, my friends and I decided to make a plan, and headed over to the “opera house,” only to find that the chanteurs must have double booked themselves.

-We discovered a similarly robust and dramatic ensemble of singers through “Sing Slavic,” a choir of femmes and nonbinary people focusing on intricate melodies from Poland, Ukraine, Croatia, etc. The flower crown effect did, unfortunately, remind me of Ari Aster’s drug-trip horror movie, “Midsommar,” in which a Pagan cult kills a crew of visitors to the Swedish summer festival with the exception of one blond girl whom they crown the May Queen.
+We discovered a similarly robust and dramatic ensemble of singers, however, through “Sing Slavic,” a choir of femmes and nonbinary people focusing on intricate melodies from Poland, Ukraine, Croatia, etc. The flower crown effect did, unfortunately, remind me of Ari Aster’s drug-trip horror movie, Midsommar, in which a Pagan cult kills a crew of visitors to the Swedish summer festival with the exception of one blond girl whom they crown the May Queen.
 I tried to discern the meaning of a Serbian song about a “Little Carnation Girl,” which, as far as I could tell, was about a man trying to discern the sexual past of a woman through smelling her — a story that the soloist explained “is, depending on your perspective, either a really flirty song or a really creepy song.”

-Slavic Sing spurred my realization that Porchfest, just like life itself, is all about perspective.
+Slavic Sing spurred my realization that porchfest, just like life itself, is all about perspective.
 Just because loud music had been pouring into my windows against my will that morning, and just because I had been caught in a comically miserable dream at that same point in time, didn’t mean I didn’t have the agency to control my own experience at my neighborhood’s porch extravaganza.
+I was ready to get lucid.

-At the end of the night, we retired to a friend’s place, our feet aching from walking in circles around our own neighborhood for hours, paying close attention not only to the musicians who live amongst us, but also to the glorious urban gardens, architectural intricacies, and recycled design schemes of porches lining our streets.
+At the end of the night, we retired to a friend’s place, our feet aching from walking in circles around our own neighborhood for hours, paying close attention not only to the musicians who live amongst us, but also to the urban gardens, architectural intricacies, and recycled design schemes of porches lining our streets.